Varieties Of Argumentative Experience

 “When people still criticize Trump even though the economy is doing so well, it proves they never cared about prosperity and are just blindly loyal to their party.”

-“Banning abortion is unconscionable because it denies someone the right to do what they want with their own body.”

 The first is wrong because you can disbelieve in Bigfoot without being able to prove Bigfoot doesn’t exist – “you can never doubt something unless you can prove it doesn’t exist” is a fake rule we never apply to anything else.
 The second is wrong because you can be against racism even if you are a white person who presumably benefits from it; “you can never oppose something that benefits you” is a fake rule we never apply to anything else.
 The third is wrong because eg prison is just state-sanctioned kidnapping; “it is exactly as wrong for the state to do something as for a random criminal to do it” is a fake rule we never apply to anything else.
 The fourth is wrong because Republicans have also been against leaders who presided over good economies and presumably thought this was a reasonable thing to do; “it’s impossible to honestly oppose someone even when there’s a good economy” is a fake rule we never apply to anything else.

+Sometimes these can be more complicated and ambiguous.
+One could argue that

-The fifth is wrong because we ban people from selling their organs, accepting unlicensed medical treatments, using illegal drugs, engaging in prostitution, accepting euthanasia, and countless other things that involve telling them what to do with their bodies; “everyone has a right to do what they want with their own bodies” is a fake rule we never apply to anything else.
+“Banning abortion is unconscionable because it denies someone the right to do what they want with their own body” is an isolated demand for rigor, given that we ban people from selling their organs, accepting unlicensed medical treatments, using illegal drugs, engaging in prostitution, accepting euthanasia, and countless other things that involve telling them what to do with their bodies – “everyone has a right to do what they want with their own bodies” is a fake rule we never apply to anything else.
+Other people might want to search for ways that the abortion case is different, or explore what we mean by “right to their own body” more deeply.
+Proposed without these deeper analysis, I don’t think the claim would rise much above this level.

 I don’t think these are necessarily badly-intentioned.
 We don’t have a good explicit understanding of what high-level principles we use, and tend to make them up on the spot to fit object-level cases.
 But here they act to derail the argument into a stupid debate over whether it’s okay to even discuss the issue without having 100% perfect impossible rigor.
 The solution is exactly the sort of “proving too much” arguments in the last paragraph.
 Then you can agree to use normal standards of rigor for the argument and move on to your real disagreements.